-Our project is also commonly known as an Apostolate of Eucharistic Adoration in Canada and by our website's domain name: Eucharistic Adoration Canada.
+Our project is also known by our website's domain name, Eucharistic Adoration Canada, and as an Apostolate of Eucharistic Adoration in Canada.
 We are a private association of the faithful, ecclesiastically commissioned to continue the work of a former Perpetual Eucharistic Association of Canada, the original publishers of the Real Presence newsletter.
 We offer and utilize faithful resources, including those from an ecclesiastically approved Perpetual Eucharistic Adoration Manual.

 Mission and Purposes: